Are Businesses Legally Required to Provide Receipts in BC?

 How POS Systems Can Help

-Modern Point of Sale (POS) systems make generating receipts effortless.
+Modern Point of Sale (POS) systems make it ease and fast to generate receipts.
 Whether printed, emailed, or stored digitally, receipts can be customized to include all legal and business-specific details.

 At Kenrod Ltd., we offer POS systems and cash registers that help you stay compliant with BC and federal tax regulations.
 Our systems can: